WWW.HAYHURST.NET

 We were getting more confident and seemed to be doing well then the 'ring ring' became sort of frantic.
 I heard 'Hey-up, oh shit!' and a thump and smash sound.
 I looked behind and saw a heap on the floor.
 A Nepalese businessman, smartly dressed in jacket, traditional Nepalese cap and jodhpurs was sat in the middle of the street.
 He was clearly bewildered and was looking up at the buildings in front of him, he seemed convinced that someone on a balcony had thrown a bicycle at him.
 Then suddenly he became aware that he was sharing the wreckage with an Englishwoman.
 He started apologising and began to disentangle himself.
 Still apologising, he lifted the bicycle upright and helped Sue to her feet.
 He continued to apologise and even bowed slightly as he hurried away down the street.

 We travelled through Nepal by bus to Pokhara where there is a mountain lake.
 We stayed several days in Pokhara which is overlooked by Annapurna, Machapukare and Dhalgiri mountains.
 You could rent a hollowed out log on the lake and paddle around in circles.
 Circles were the only way you could go because the logs were all bent!
 The lake was totally still and the only sound you could hear were the bells from the monastery on the mountainside.
+Click on the picture for a bigger view of the permit.
+The photo on the permit is Sue in her long-hair road-to-Kathmandu phase, click here for a bigger view.

 We flew from Delhi back to the UK just in time for Christmas and with enough time to pack for our departure to Zambia at the beginning of January.